RPINerd/Fixin_X/README.txt

-[*] Black market dealers will buy the hacking tools without complaining your relation is not high enough [*] Crew constantly hopping from chair to chair will no longer give you an aneurism as the seats are now silent [*] Sheild only hazard damage for The Void, Tharkas' Cascade and Sanctuary of Darkness [/list]
+[*] Black market dealers will buy the hacking tools without complaining your relation is not high enough [*] Crew constantly hopping from chair to chair will no longer give you an aneurism as the seats are now silent [*] Sheild only hazard damage for The Void, Tharkas' Cascade and Sanctuary of Darkness [*] Cut down explosion damage radius by half, and reduced falloff by 20% [/list]

 [url=https://www.nexusmods.com/x4foundations/mods/8]Learning All The Things[/url] and [url=https://www.nexusmods.com/x4foundations/mods/5]Improved Repair Laser[/url]